The-Foreigners/The-Foreigners.github.io/objectives.md

 - Retrieve Mirna Dendrar's family heirloom from a shop shelf in southeastern Thundertree.
   - Return to Mirna, she's heading to Drellin's Ferry.

-- Investigate the Hommlet moathouse and it's rumored riches.
+- Investigate the Hommlet moathouse and its rumored riches.

 - Learn history of Mealton the Great, what caused the Great Cataclysm?
-  - Question Norcan 'the Blue Rider', former court wizard, and offer him the Mealton tapestry.
+  - Question Norcan 'the Blue Rider', former court wizard.
+    - Offer him the Mealton tapestry.

 ## Goals